Aug 27, 2020

 GREG WARNER: ... visited Ethiopia.
 And ...

-[ARCHIVE CLIP, John Kerry: City of enormous energy and in a country ...]
+[ARCHIVE CLIP, John Kerry: A city of enormous energy and in a country ...]

 [ARCHIVE CLIP, John Kerry: I had a series of very productive meetings this morning with my foreign minister counterparts.]